 otano de las Golondrinas by far is not the only karst formation here.
 Here, around Aquismón town, are located several very deep sinkholes and some very long cave systems including the giant Sistema Purificación, explored to 95 km length and up to 957 m depth.
 There is even larger sinkhole by volume – Hoya de las Guaguas with 202 m deep entrance shaft and total depth of 430 m.
 Sótano del Barro 67 km to the east offers even deeper freefall drop – 410 m!

 At sunrise, around 6:00, here happen incredible things.
 Observers at the rim of the sinkhole at first notice small, light grey spots slowly circling far below.
 Gradually these spots become larger and larger – these are thousands of white-collared swifts (Streptoprocne zonaris Shaw, 1796) rising up from the sinkhole.
-Birds are moving simultaneously, in well studied primeval movement: this spiralling ascent leaves dizzying and even hypnotic effect on observers.
-As the birds reach the surface their flight becomes chaotic and erratic – here are waiting numerous birds of prey.
-Soon, in a few minutes all swifts disappear until the evening.
+Birds are moving simultaneously, in well studied primeval movement: this spiraling ascent leaves dizzying and even hypnotic effect on observers.
+As the birds reach the surface their flight becomes chaotic and erratic – here are awaiting numerous birds of prey.
+Soon, in a few minutes, all swifts disappear until the evening.

 Birds have good reason to live here – nests on the overhanging walls are safe from predators.

 Swifts have given a name to the sinkhole – “Sotano de las Golondrinas” in Spanish means “Cellar of the Swallows”.

 But here lives another, more spectacular bird.
 These are the green parakeets (Aratinga holochlora Sclater, 1859) – beautiful green parrots.
 Also, these birds rise up from the cave flying in spirals.
 They appear as lively green spots far below.